ava-labs/avalanche-docs/docs/nodes/validate/add-a-validator.md

 const pAddressStrings: string[] = pchain.keyChain().getAddressStrings()
 ```

-This retrieves the P-Chain addresses that belong to the `private key` value that appears earlier in the example.
+This retrieves the P-Chain addresses that belong to the `private key` that appears earlier in the example.

 If you wish to change these addresses, please follow the steps below: